 When the District assumed responsibility for employees in 1992, there were only two full-time employees, the Fire Chief and an Administrative Assistant.
 The firefighting force was mostly comprised of volunteers and a handful of part-time firefighters who also worked for other fire departments in the area.
 The first three full-time firefighters were hired in April 1996, then in February 1998 an additional 12 firefighters were hired.

 Since that time the service demand and required staffing continued to grow.
 The District has since replaced all volunteer and part-time staff with full-time career firefighters who also are certified as EMTs or Paramedics and added support staff.
-In 2018 there are a total of 131 authorized firefighter positions and 21 civilian employees.
+In 2018 there were a total of 131 authorized firefighter positions and 21 civilian employees.
+During 2018 the District assumed full responsibility for the provision of emergency ambulance services.
+Previously that service was provided by Austin-Travis County EMS via a contract with Travis County, but that contract only provided two full-time ambulances to be stationed in TCESD2.